-How to Calculate the Simple Moving Average (SMA) Golden Cross
+Simple Moving Average (SMA) Golden Cross Calculation

-- The calculation for the SMA golden cross is quite easy.
-For example, let’s say the closing price of the last four candles is $25.50, $26.00, $27.50, and $28, respectively.
-Crunch the numbers and your average is ($25.50+$26.00+$27.50+$28.00)/4=$26.75
+The calculation for the SMA Golden Cross is quite easy.
+For example, the closing price of the last four candles is $25.50, $26.00, $27.50, and $28, respectively.
+Crunch the numbers, and your average is ($25.50+$26.00+$27.50+$28.00)/4=$26.75

-The Golden cross SMA happens when 50 SMA crosses above 200 SMA.
+The Golden Cross SMA happens when 50 SMA crosses above 200 SMA.

-How to Calculate the Exponential Moving Average (EMA) Golden Cross
+Exponential Moving Average (EMA) Golden Cross Calculation

-Just like the SMA Golden Cross, the EMA Golden Cross happens when 50 EMA crosses above 200 EMA.
+Like the SMA Golden Cross, the EMA Golden Cross happens when 50 EMA crosses above 200 EMA.

 What Time Periods Should Day Traders Use?